-In a prospective, longitudinal study, Kunz and colleagues (2019) investigated the long-term outcomes of head orthosis therapy for deformational plagiocephaly.
+Kunz and colleagues (2019) investigated the long-term outcomes of head orthosis therapy for deformational plagiocephaly in a prospective, longitudinal study.
 The researchers defined deformational plagiocephaly as a CVAI of more than 3.5%.
 A total of 63 infants were divided into three groups: one group treated with a head orthosis (n=32), one group treated without a head orthosis (n=13), and one control group without visible head asymmetries and a CVAI \leq 3.5% (n=18).
 After 3D-stereophotogrammetric imaging and consultation, the infants were allocated to the "treated" or "untreated" group depending on the parents' decision.
 The treatment group had regular checkups and readjustments every 4-5 weeks until a satisfactory head shape was achieved.
 When the participants were 4 years old, they had a follow-up assessment and 3D scan.
 The researchers found that reduction in asymmetry for the treated group was significantly higher for the CVAI and posterior cranial asymmetry index (PCAI).
 The maximum opening of the mouth was similar between the two groups.
 The study was limited by a small sample size and single-center location.

-Federal and State law, as well as contract language, and Medical Policy take precedence over Clinical UM Guidelines.
-We reserve the right to review and update Clinical UM Guidelines periodically.
-Clinical guidelines approved by the Medical Policy & Technology Assessment Committee are available for general adoption by plans or lines of business for consistent review of the medical necessity of services related to the clinical guideline when the plan performs utilization review for the subject.
-Due to variances in utilization patterns, each plan may choose whether to implement a particular Clinical UM Guideline.
-To determine if review is required for this Clinical UM Guideline, please contact the customer service number on the member's card.
+Federal and State law, as well as contract language including definitions and specific coverage provisions/exclusions, and Medical Policy take precedence over Clinical UM Guidelines and must be considered first in determining eligibility for coverage.
+The member's contract benefits in effect on the date that services are rendered must be used.
+Clinical UM Guidelines, which address medical efficacy, should be considered before utilizing medical opinion in adjudication.
+Medical technology is constantly evolving, and we reserve the right to review and update Clinical UM Guidelines periodically.
+Clinical UM guidelines are used when the plan performs utilization review for the subject.
+Due to variances in utilization patterns, each plan may choose whether or not to adopt a particular Clinical UM Guideline.
+To determine if review is required for this Clinical UM Guideline, please contact the customer service number on the back of the member's card.